matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 We rode in April, which had perfect weather: a little cold at the beginning and a little hot at the end.
 It seemed like we had a predominant tailwind going North to South.
-We had two afternoons of hard rain, and that was all.
+We had two afternoons of rain, and that was all.

 ## Camping